 - target (verb) - aim at

-Avoid concede, which implies an admission of guilt or previous error.
-Prefer said.
-Do not write refute (which means disprove) when you mean deny or reject.
+Except in election coverage, avoid “concede,” which implies an admission of guilt or previous error.
+Prefer “said.”
+Do not write “refute” (which means disprove) when you mean “deny” or “reject.”

 Other potentially partisan verbs to avoid include admitted, asserted, affirmed, contended, stressed, suggested.

-Also avoid continued (or worse, ongoing), especially in the lead paragraph.
+Also avoid “continued” (or worse, “ongoing”), especially in the lead paragraph.
 The word gives the impression of monotonous action.
-Finally, there is always a better verb than 'to get'.
+“That said” is self-evident and the lamest of transitions.
+Finally, there is always a better verb than “to get.”

-World Trade Organisation.
+World Trade Organization.
 Based in Geneva and launched in 1995 to supervise existing international trade accords and provide a forum to negotiate agreements and adjudicate in disputes.

 The new official name for the World Wide Fund for Nature.
 Explain somewhere in the story.